zzxwill/oss/intl.en-US/Errors and Troubleshooting/Post Object.md

     --9431149156168
     ```

-    **Note:** If you want to know more about callback, see [Callback](../intl.en-US/API Reference/Object operations/Callback.md#).

--   How to specify Content-Transfer-Encoding?
+-   How to specify `Content-Transfer-Encoding`?

-    Specify `Content-Transfer-Encoding` in the form field `file`. `file`表单域示例如下：
+    Specify `Content-Transfer-Encoding` in the form field `file`. `file`.
+The following shows an example `file`form field:

     ```
-    The following shows an example file form field:
+    Content-Disposition: form-data; name="file"; filename="images.png"
     Content-Type: image/png
     Content-Transfer-Encoding: base64
     {file-content}
     --9431149156168
     ```

--   How to specify custom meta information Object User  Meta?
+-   How to specify custom meta information `Object User Meta`?

     Specify the custom meta information in form fields.
 The following shows an example: